 About 30 Mile

-Numerous town officials and lake association members in the 30 Mile River Watershed, from Kimball Pond down to the Androscoggin Dead Water, joined to form a non-profit corporation to protect and preserve the watershed.
+Numerous town officials and lake association members in the 30 Mile River Watershed, from Kimball Pond down to the Androscoggin Lake, joined to form a non-profit corporation to protect and preserve the watershed.
 Vienna’s eight-year lake warden and courtesy boat inspection program was the local model, and the group sought out other organizations in Maine during its planning.

 In January, 2008 30 Mile became a nonprofit corporation in Maine and in July of that year became a 501c3 federal nonprofit.